noahgolmant/skeletor/README.md

 ## Basic Usage

+You just have to supply two functions to skeletor that wrap around your existing argument parsing and training code:

-All you really have to do is supply a `supply_args(parser)` function and an `experiment_fn(parsed_args)` function.
-The first one takes in an `ArgumentParser` object so you can supply your own arguments to the project.
-The second one will take in the parsed arguments and run your experiment.
+`skeletor.supply_args(add_args)` takes in a user-defined function of the form `add_args(parser)`.
+This takes in an `ArgumentParser` object so you can supply your own arguments to the project.

+`skeletor.execute(experiment_fn)` takes in a user-defined function of the form `experiment_fn(args)`.
+This runs your training code with the specified arguments.

+You can supply a third function to run analysis after training. `skeletor.supply_postprocess(postprocess_fn)` takes in a user-defined function of the form `postprocess_fn(proj)`.
+This gives you a `track.Project` object to analyze the experiment results after training.

+Internally, the basic experiment flow is:

+`run add_args(parser) -> parse the args -> run experiment_fn(args) -> optionally run postprocess_fn(proj)`

 You can use `track` to log statistics during training.
 A basic example `train.py` might look like:

 ```
 import skeletor
 from skeletor.models import build_model
+from skeletor.datasets import build_dataset
 from skeletor.optimizers import build_optimizer
 import track